Catch And Release

 With the current fishing regulations, small bag limits and short seasons implemented by the fishery managers in order to end over fishing of our resources, it is becoming increasingly harder to find big fish to catch that are in season within 40 miles of shore.
 The BP oil spill has further complicated the issue and it may take decades to fully understand the long term effects of what all those chemicals did to our fish larvae or recruitment of small fish entering the ecosystem each year.

-Changing the way I looked at fishing and the way I fish gives you more opportunity to catch big fish.
+Changing the way I looked at fishing

 With seasons and bag limits constantly getting shorter due to an increase in fishing pressure and coastal population expansion, I took the opportunity to change the way I fished in 2005 and began offering catch and release and my customers love it.
 We now fish high in the water column, instead of always going to the bottom fishing like we used too.
 Sure, some species we do fish on the bottom, but when we are doing catch and release, we try to fish no deeper than 50 feet of the surface.